Britney Spears Shares New Bikini Photo While Spending Time With Her Son

 Spears then shared her sweet nickname for her youngest born son with former husband Kevin Federline in the picture’s caption, shortly after Us Weekly reported that the dancer is looking for more child support from his ex-wife.

 “Me and Pres having a chill day at our favorite spot in Miami!”
-Britney captioned the photo, adding a number of different emojis to her message, including a cherry, a bikini, several flowers and even a mouse.
+Britney captioned the photo, adding a number of different emojis to her message, including a cherry, a bikini, several flowers, and even a mouse.

 Britney’s nickname of “Pres” for her son – who is older brother to 11-year-old Jayden James – appears to be taken from his middle name of Preston.

-The family vacation photo Britney proudly posted for her fans to see and comes shortly after Inquisitr revealed that she shared an adorable picture enjoying dinner with both her boys.
-Hew newest photo already has more than 525,000 likes in the first 12 hours since she shared it on the social media site this week.
+The family vacation photo Britney proudly posted for her fans to see comes shortly after Inquisitr revealed that she shared an adorable picture enjoying dinner with both her boys.
+Hew newest photo already has more than 525,000 likes in the first 12 hours since she shared it on social media site this week.

 As Inquisitr previously reported, the snap Britney uploaded to her account came shortly after photos hit the web of the “Hold It Against Me” singer suffering a bit of a wardrobe malfunction while wearing the same printed bikini on a jet ski.